Transcript of Talk to Pagan Pathways

 I feel that Vivianne Crowley's comments, and Doreen Valiente's, are very relevant but not necessarily sufficient (but of course they had no need to make them sufficient for my purposes) as regards positioning Jung's conclusions (or vice versa) in the context of paganism in general and hermetics in particular and leave us to consider:

-· How does the hermetic principle of ‘planes’ (material, astral and mental) link with Jungian concepts?
+?
+How does the hermetic principle of 'planes' (material, astral and mental) link

-· What about Jung’s attitude to libido?
-Is what he has in mind ‘life force’ or ‘spirit’?
+?
+What about Jung's attitude to libido?
+Is what he has in mind 'life force' or

 9. A final point